theypsilon/concat/README.md

-It also works with containers and other scalar types.
+That simple. concat also works with containers and other scalar types.

     std::vector<int> v{1,2,3,4,5};